surniaulula/wpsso/readme.txt

 = 5.3.0-dev.2 =

-(2019/07/13) Added new status messages for the option field character count.
-Optimized the saving of settings by excluding unchanged options from the $_POST.
+(2019/07/14) Added new status messages for the option field character count.
+Optimized the saving of settings by having the browser exclude unchanged options from the $_POST.

 = 5.2.0 =